konstantinosBlatsoukasRepo/jekyll-now/_posts/2021-4-18-jpa-orm-setup.md

 title: JPA/Hibernate setup with sample database
 ---

-How to run locally a mysql databse and connect the database to a spring application.
+How to run locally a mysql database and connect the database to a spring application.

 What you will need: